 - 8 This reserve was created in 2011/12 to cover one-off strategic financial issues including redundancy and early retirement costs, Housing Market Renewal costs and capital investment requirements.
-This reserve was approved at Council on 9th February 2012 - 9 This reserve provides for all payments that fall within policy excesses or relate to self-insured risks, the reserve currently covers the estimated value of unpaid outstanding claims. - 10 During 2012/13 the Strategic Change Reserves were split in to Strategic Ringfenced Grants and Strategic Change Reserves, consequently the 2011/12 balances have been restated for comparative purposes. - Strategic Change Reserves have been established to enable departments to meet one-off costs that may arise from strategic changes to improve services, or reduce costs, without affecting the level of services in the year. - 11 Strategic Change Ring Fenced Grants Reserve are grants received which are ringfenced for specific purposes (i.e. PCT income). - 12 This risk reserve is set aside to manage one-off risks in relation to Equal Pay/Equal Value claims. - 13 This reserve is to be used to provide a longer lead time in order that the Authority can assess the implications of reducing EIG services to the level of the ongoing EIG funding.
+This reserve was approved at Council on 9th February 2012 - 9 This reserve provides for all payments that fall within policy excesses or relate to self-insured risks, the reserve currently covers the estimated value of unpaid outstanding claims. - 10 Strategic Change Reserves have been established to enable departments to meet one-off costs that may arise from strategic changes to improve services, or reduce costs, without affecting the level of services in the year. - 11 Strategic Change Ring Fenced Grants Reserve are grants received which are ringfenced for specific purposes (i.e. PCT income).
+Strategic Change Reserves Technical are reserves set aside to support strategic changes where the timing in uncertain and the requirement of finances may change each year. - 12 This risk reserve is set aside to manage one-off risks in relation to Equal Pay/Equal Value claims. - 13 This reserve is to be used to provide a longer lead time in order that the Authority can assess the implications of reducing EIG services to the level of the ongoing EIG funding.
 It is planned to use this reserve in 2013/14 and 2014/15. - 14 This reserve was created to provide a transitional scheme to partly mitigate the impact of change to the Council Tax Benefit regime.
-It is planned to use this reserve in 2013/14 and 2014/15.
+It is planned to use this reserve in 2013/14 and 2014/15. - 15 This reserve has been established to manage the impact of schools becoming academies in 2013/14 and future years.

-Note 28: Usable Reserves
+Note 28: Useable Reserves